hashicorp/terraform-provider-consul/website/docs/r/acl_token.html.markdown

 * `description` - The description of the token.
 * `policies` - The list of policies attached to the token.
 * `roles` - The list of roles attached to the token.
+* `service_identities` - The list of service identities that should be applied to the token.
+* `node_identities` - The list of node identities that should be applied to the token.
 * `local` - The flag to set the token local to the current datacenter.
+* `expiration_time` - If set this represents the point after which a token should be considered revoked and is eligible for destruction.
+* `namespace` - The namespace to create the token within.

 ## Import